-a.
+- a.
 Purpose.
-The purpose of this Review Plan is to define the scope and level of peer review for updates and revisions to the existing Cowanesque Lake Reservoir Regulation Manual.
+The purpose of this Review Plan is to define the scope and level of peer review for updates and revisions to the existing Curwensville Lake Reservoir Regulation Manual. - b.

-b.
 Requirements.
-Engineering Circular (EC) 1165-2-214, Water Resource Policies and Authorities - Civil Works Review, describes an accountable, comprehensive, life-cycle review strategy for Civil Works products.
+Engineering Circular (EC) 1165-2-217, Water Resource Policies and Authorities Review Policy for Civil Works, describes an accountable, comprehensive, life-cycle review strategy for Civil Works products.
 It establishes a seamless process for reviewing all projects progressing through the planning, design, and construction phases as well as through the operation, maintenance, repair, replacement and rehabilitation (OMRR&R) phases.
 The EC outlines four general levels of review: District Quality Control/Quality Assurance (DQC), Agency Technical Review (ATR), Independent External Peer Review (IEPR), and Policy and Legal Compliance Review.